-&lt;sup>39 Please note that the focus here upon Canadian funds and giving is only in light of different tax laws between Canada and the U.S. In the United States an organization of this nature is not required due to different laws governing charitable organizations.
-We note also that URMA is willing to continue functioning as it now does or to come under the auspices of the denomination as may be desired by the churches.
+39 Please note that the focus here upon Canadian funds and giving is only in light of different tax laws between Canada and the U.S. In the United States an

-etc.; and that monies collected above said dollar amount be distributed equally to the classes for the ongoing financial support of the mission works within their classis.
+To help ensure the right use of funds given for federational missions, and to avoid any potential misuse of funds, we would recommend that monies collected below a certain dollar amount be designated for training, internships, investigation of fields, furloughs, supplemental start-up aid, etc.; and that monies collected above said dollar amount be distributed equally to the classes for the ongoing financial support of the mission works within their classis.